JL907/Sett/README.md

 `Bug reports can be posted in discord` https://discord.gg/aYuS9Wsxxx

 * Sett's grit now decays 10% faster.
-* Fixed The Show Stopper animation not playing for host players when executed by non-host Sett players.
+* Fixed The Show Stopper animation not playing for host players when executed by non-host Sett players
+* Obsidian, Pool Party, and Prestige skins are disabled by default.
+Enable in configuration file.
+    * Still can't figure out how to combine them into one survivor stop asking.
+* Facebreaker pull radius increased to 20 units up from 10

 ## Discord
 <a href="https://discord.gg/aYuS9Wsxxx" target="_blank">